nopnop2002/esp-idf-parallel-tft/README.md

 ```
 #warning "legacy adc driver is deprecated, please migrate to use esp_adc/adc_oneshot.h and esp_adc/adc_continuous.h for oneshot mode and continuous mode drivers respectively"
 ```
-Presumably, ESP-IDF V5.1 will completely obsolete the legacy RMT driver.
+Presumably, ESP-IDF V5.1 will completely obsolete the legacy ADC driver.

 # Installation for ESP32